-Students who have already taken some or all of the above courses should also consider the following courses (on the next page).
+Students who have already taken some or all of the above courses should also consider the following courses.
 Speak with a Math advisor to decide which would be the best fit for you.

-MATH 321 Intro to Analysis I (F) Prof. Lukic
+MATH 321 Intro to Analysis I (F) Prof. Wang

 MATH 331 Honors Real Analysis (F) Prof. Semmes

-MATH 354 Honors Linear Algebra (F/S) Prof. Várilly-Alvarado
+MATH 354 Honors Linear Algebra (F/S) Dr. Miller

-MATH 355 Linear Algebra (F/S) Prof. Orcan
+MATH 355 Linear Algebra (F/S) Dr. Frei

-Number Theory (F) Prof. Wang
+MATH 365 Number Theory (S) TBD

 MATH 499 Math RTG Seminar (S) Dr. Frei, Dr. Weiler

 Tentative

 Students who have taken multivariable calculus should consider Math 354 if they are interested in abstract math and might be a math major or double major.
 Among other things, Math 354 serves as a first class where students learn to prove mathematical statements.
-Math 365, 321, and 331 can only be taken by students who have had some prior exposure to proofs.
-First-year students should obtain consent from the instructor in order to enroll in Math 321, Math 354, or Math 365.
+Math 321, 331, and 365 can only be taken by students who have had some prior exposure to proofs.
+First-year students should obtain consent from the instructor in order to enroll in Math 321 or Math 354.